 Alice in Horror-Land.

 “You know I fucking hate it when you watch me shower.”
-Alice glared at her cat lounging about with that toothy smile she adore/hated.
+Alice glared at her cat lounging about with that toothy smile she adores/hated.
 The cat always had a toothy smile.
 “Little doors, and I am too big.
-Big doors, and I am too fucking small!”
+Big doors and I am too fucking small!”
 Alice knew she was heading to a padded room if she didn’t get her act together.
 Taking the lotion from a shelf in the bathroom, she began to rub lotion onto bite marks on her breasts.
 “Guess I won’t be wearing anything that shows cleavage any time soon.”

 After getting dressed, she grabbed her keys and headed out to her car.
 Driving several miles to see Chloe, the local witch, took a chunk of her day.
 Traffic was backed up and much of the time was spent switching from radio station to radio station only to determine there was nothing on.
 Nothing caught her interest and it was sure to be one of those days, but she needed to be close to Chloe.
 Not like, attraction right, rather magical.
 Crazy things seemed right, finally right.

-Alice tapped her finger nails on the dash of the car impatiently.
-A long time ago her mother broke her of the habit of biting her nails when she was stressed.
+Alice tapped her fingernails on the dash of the car impatiently.
+A long time ago her mother broke her habit of biting her nails when she was stressed.
 A good thing too, or else she wouldn’t have been able to scratch that fellow up for marking her as he did with his teeth.
-Of course, afterwards, she took his wallet and left him a note saying he would get it back in a week.
+Of course, afterward, she took his wallet and left him a note saying he would get it back in a week.
 The note also told him not to try and get it sooner or she would make sure his wife found out about his extracurricular activities.
 No, she wouldn’t worry about that guy.
 Chances were he would come back in a week with more money.
 Fear inspires bravery and depravity.
 Such is life.
 ‘It’s all in how the cards are played’ but she couldn’t remember who said that to her.

-Arriving at the Chloe’s place, she was amazed the plants that covered the place from top to bottom.
+Arriving at Chloe’s place, she was amazed at the plants that covered the place from top to bottom.
 The sign above the building read, ‘White’s Salon’.
-Of course, Chloe was in the hair cutting business and the witchy stuff was kept more secret, which meant the price was jacked up.
+Of course, Chloe was in the haircutting business and the witchy stuff was kept more secret, which meant the price was jacked up.
 Chloe greeted Alice at the door.
 It wasn’t long until Chloe was cutting away at Alice’s hair, which Alice often referred to as getting hair sexed cut.
 Chloe said the messaging helped with the divinations and such but Alice suspected it was how she got off.
 Chloe was a woman who could turn eyes when she wanted to.
 She tended to wear mostly white colors that accentuated her deeply white skin and perfectly straight hair.
 Her high heels helped make her inviting hips sway so a person’s heart would skip a beat.
 Including Alice’s own heart which was not a heart easily skipped.
 Something about Chloe was magical, really magical.

 “Any luck with Wonder Land?”
 Alice made eye contact through the mirror and noticed the grimace thrown her way.